Ladies, your 20s are a time for self-discovery, self-improvement, and goal-setting, but there are some things you should stop doing.

 1. Pleasing people you do not like

-It’s nice if somebody invites you to their wedding or party, but if you aren’t friends with them anymore, or do not want to keep in touch, don’t go.
-Make time for your friends, the people you care about and the people who are there for you, and release the others.
+It’s great if somebody invites you to their wedding or party, but if you aren’t friends with them anymore or do not want to keep in touch, don’t go.
+Prioritize your friends and loved ones, and let go of the rest.

 2. Spending recklessly